She stood in the storm, and when the wind did not blow her away, she adjusted her sails.

 Divorce can be complicated, and Social Security considerations can make the situation even more so.
 While understanding the rules and guardrails around Social Security and divorce is important, it’s your responsibility to claim what you’re entitled to.
 Contact your local Social Security office and provide the proper documentation to claim your benefits.

 Having gone through the divorce process myself, I resonate with the metaphor of sitting in the eye of the hurricane.
 Spinning all around you are tricky questions with complicated answers: Who am I?
 How do I want to spend the rest of my life?
 Will I still be able to retire as planned?
 What am I legally obligated to receive through this divorce?
 Can I visit my children or grandchildren as often as I used to?
-Can I afford to leave behind a legacy?
+Can I still afford to leave behind a legacy?
+Where will I find the time to manage all of these new questions?

 As chaotic as the storm may feel, the eye of a hurricane in and of itself is calm.
 Without regard to who initiated the process, the decision to end a marriage often, and sometimes surprisingly, makes space for a sense of peace and resolution.
 Now, you sit at the center, observing the next set of obstacles and hurdles that you must face.
-As challenging and overwhelming as it may seem, you don’t need to start this next stage of your life alone.
+As overwhelming as it may seem, you don’t need to start this next stage of your life alone.
 In fact, this is your chance to maximize all of life’s opportunities and resources.
-One way of doing so is to develop a financial plan and build a relationship with a financial advisor that can guide you out of the storm, give you peace of mind, and protect you from future twists and turns.
+One way of doing so is to develop a financial plan and build a relationship with a financial advisor, a dedicated first mate, to man the helm and navigate you safely through the storm.

-For a visual recap on the rules and restrictions regarding your Social Security benefits and divorce, download our infographic Social Security and Divorce: How Divorce Can Affect Your Benefits.
+For a visual recap on the rules and restrictions regarding your Social Security benefits and divorce, download our free infographic below!

 Kevin McVeigh, CFA is a Managing Director and Partner at Exchange Capital Management, a fee-only, fiduciary financial planning firm.
 The opinions expressed in this article are his own.